bathicmsworkshop/bathicmsworkshop.github.io/index.md

 <p>The aim of the workshop is to bring together researchers that apply mathematical methodology to machine learning.
 We particularly want to emphasise how mathematical theory can inform applications and vice versa.</p>

+<p>This workshop is the first of two workshops on this topic.
+The second will be an in-person workshop to be held at the University of Bath, in December 2021.
+In this first workshop, invited speakers are encouraged to present open problems and explore interesting directions for potential research as part of their talk.
+The schedule allows participants time to initiate conversations and collaborations that can be developed at the winter workshop.</p>

-<p>This workshop is part of a sequence of events held at the University of Bath on the Mathematics of Machine Learning.
-In particular this workshop precedes the <a href="https://mathml2020.github.io/index">LMS-Bath Symposium on the Mathematics of Machine Learning</a>.</p>
+ <p>The two workshops in this series follow on from the <a href="https://mathml2020.github.io/index">LMS-Bath Symposium on the Mathematics of Machine Learning</a> held 3-7 August 2020.</p>

 <h1>Confirmed Speakers</h1>